 As the release of the information looms, a former senior constable for Victoria Police has alleged that homophobic bullying drove her out of the force.

-Speaking to ABC’s 7.30 program, Nicki Lewis claimed she had suffered intimidation and threats of violence while working in regional Victoria, and also made allegations that male police acted in a “predatory” way towards female officers.
+’s 7.30 program, Nicki Lewis claimed she had suffered intimidation and threats of violence while working in regional Victoria, and also made allegations that male police acted in a “predatory” way towards female officers.

 Lewis claimed that when she complained to a colleague about the bullying she was experiencing, he dismissed it as “lesbian drama”.